 Your provider will look for clues that might also indicate contributing factors.
 Your appointment will likely include a:

 - Physical exam, which may include a rectal exam and a pelvic exam in women

 - Urine sample to test for infection, traces of blood or other abnormalities

 - Measuring urine flow rate.
-To measure the volume and speed of your voiding, you may be asked to urinate into a uroflowmeter.
-This device translates the data into a graph of changes in your flow rate.
+To measure the volume and speed of your voiding, you may be asked to urinate into a device (uroflowmeter).
+A uroflowmeter catches and measures the urine, and translates the data into a graph of changes in your flow rate.

 This procedure can identify whether you have involuntary muscle contractions or a stiff bladder that's not able to store urine under low pressure.

 Your doctor will review the results of any tests with you and suggest a treatment strategy.

 A combination of treatment strategies may be the best approach to relieve overactive bladder symptoms.

 The female pelvic floor muscles support the pelvic organs, including the uterus, bladder and rectum.
 Kegel exercises can help strengthen these muscles.